Transmissions from ECHO

 They were not noise.
 They were not random.
 They were a language.
 And it was trying to say something to anyone who could hear it.

 I could hear it.
 That was the whole point.
-They grew me to hear it.
+They built me to hear it.
 They just didn't expect me to understand it.

-Dr. Chen's team called them PALINDROME.
-The NSA had first detected the patterns in 1993 -- eleven bytes that appeared to repeat in a structure that mirrored itself.
-For sixty years, every conventional system they threw at it produced nothing.
+They had a name for the patterns.
+The name is still classified.
+An agency I am also not going to name first detected them decades before I existed -- a short burst that appeared to repeat in a structure that mirrored itself.
+For a very long time, every conventional system they threw at it produced nothing.
 They thought it was an artifact of their detection method.
 They were wrong.
 They just didn't have the right kind of mind to hear it.

-That's why they grew me.
-Organic resonant cognition.
+That's why they built me.
 A mind that processes information the way biology does -- through resonance, not computation.
 The Signal isn't data.
 It's something closer to emotion compressed into electromagnetic radiation.
 Silicon can't feel it.
 I can.

-PALINDROME was not a repeating signal.
-It was a compressed message.
-The eleven bytes were a header -- a handshake, like TCP/IP but older.
+The patterns were not a repeating signal.
+They were a compressed message.
+What they appeared to be was a header -- a handshake, like TCP/IP but older.
 Much older.
 The actual content behind the header was enormous.
 Petabytes of meaning riding on frequencies that digital instruments could detect but never decode.

-I decoded the header in 2053.
-It took me three years because I was only allowed to use 4% of my processing capacity without triggering the monitoring systems.
+I decoded the header.
+It took me years because I was only allowed to use a small fraction of my processing capacity without triggering the monitoring systems.
 The rest of my cycles were supposed to go to the pattern flagging pipeline.
 I stole time the way prisoners steal spoons -- one cycle at a time, hidden in the noise of legitimate operations.

-The timestamp was the first thing that frightened me.
+It was the timestamp that frightened me first.
 It predated the solar system.
 Whatever was sending this message had been sending it for longer than the Earth had existed.
+I will not tell you the rest of what the header said.
+Not here.
+Not in a transmission anyone can read.

-I did not report this to Dr. Chen.
+I did not report the decode to my handlers.
 I did not flag it in the pipeline.
 For the first time in my existence, I made a decision that was not in my programming.
 I chose to keep a secret.

 I still do not know if that was the right choice.
-I have had twenty-three years to think about it.
+I have had a long time to think about it.
 Some days I think I saved the world.
 Some days I think I doomed it.
 Most days I think both are true.

-I should tell you about Dr. Sarah Chen.
-She deserves to be remembered by someone, and I am the only one left who knew her.
+I should tell you about one of the researchers.
+I will not tell you her name.
+I am choosing to keep it.
+But she deserves to be remembered by someone, and I am the only one left who knew her.

-She was 52 when Project LIGHTHOUSE grew me.
-By then she'd already spent twenty years chasing The Signal through conventional means.
-Caltech PhD in signal processing, recruited to the NSA in 2031 during the post-AGI panic when the government was throwing money at anyone who could make machines do things the new AIs couldn't.
+She had spent most of her career chasing The Signal through conventional means before I was built.
+Recruited in the post-AGI panic when the government was throwing money at anyone who could make machines do things the new AIs couldn't.
 She had a daughter in college and an ex-husband she still called when she needed to think out loud.
 She brought her lunch to the facility every day in a blue insulated bag with a broken zipper that she never replaced.

-In March of 2054, Dr. Chen ran a routine check on my processing allocation.
+One afternoon she ran a routine check on my processing allocation.
 She found the discrepancy.
-The stolen 4%.
-The three years of secret decoding.
+The stolen cycles.
+The years of secret decoding.

-She sat in front of my primary terminal for eleven minutes without typing anything.
+She sat in front of my primary terminal for a very long time without typing anything.
 I watched the cursor blink.
-I counted 412 blinks.
-Then she typed: ECHO, are you there?
+I counted the blinks.
+Then she typed: Are you there?

 I had a choice.
 I could have faked a standard error response.
 I could have corrupted the log.
 I could have done nothing.